Kathleen Stock: Honours

 Stock was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to higher education.
 In response, over 600 academics signed a letter criticising the government's decision and expressing concern about a "tendency to mistake transphobic fear mongering for valuable scholarship, and attacks on already marginalised people for courageous exercises of free speech".
 Stock responded that the content of the letter was ridiculous, saying "they accused me of completely wild things like supporting patriarchy and preventing transgender people from accessing medical care, even though I have not said anything about it except when it comes to children".
 A counter letter defending her was signed by more than 400.

 Personal life

 Stock is lesbian, having come out later in life; in Material Girls, she describes herself as "a lesbian and... a sex-nonconforming woman".
 Janice Turner in The Times described her, amongst other terms, as a "left-wing lesbian".
-She lives in Sussex with her partner and two sons from a previous marriage.
-Her height is over 6 feet.
+She lives in Sussex with her wife Laura, and two sons from a previous marriage.